 Dr. Wales has also been a member of the Jury at over 25 International Choral Festivals and Competitions in Hungary, Holland, France, Switzerland, Germany, Italy, Czech Republic, Austria, Australia and USA and for the BBC TV Choral Competition “Choir of the Year”.

 He has directed many choral festivals including an International University Choral Festival while at the University of Warwick, a British International Youth Choral Festival, 3 Anglo-French Choral Festivals in Paris, Chartres and Rouen, an Anglo-Hungarian Festival in Budapest and an Anglo-Australian Bicentennial Festival in Birmingham.
-In 2002 he founded the British International Male Voice Choral Festival based in Truro, Cornwall, which takes place every two years and is now in its 10th successful year.
+In 2002 he founded the British International Male Voice Choral Festival based in Truro, Cornwall.
+He directed the first 3 bi-annual Festivals.
+The Festival in 2021 will be the 10 th .